You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Medications to Avoid with Lipitor

-While Lipitor is generally well-tolerated, it's crucial to be aware of potential interactions with other medications.
+While Lipitor is generally well-tolerated, it can interact with certain medications, which may affect its efficacy or increase the risk of side effects.
 Here are some medications you should avoid taking with Lipitor:

 Warfarin

 Warfarin, a blood thinner, can increase the risk of bleeding when taken with Lipitor.
-This is because both medications can thin the blood, increasing the risk of bleeding complications.
-If you're taking warfarin, consult with your doctor before starting Lipitor.
+This is because both medications can affect blood clotting.
+If you're taking warfarin, your doctor may need to monitor your blood clotting times more frequently.

 Fibrates